a-qadeer/adonisjs.com/docs/docs/guides/03-views/04-loops.md

 - `index`: The current iteration index.
 Starts from `0`
 - `isFirst`: Is this the first item of the array
-- `isLast`: Is this the first item of the array
+- `isLast`: Is this the last item of the array
 - `isOdd`: Is the current interation cycle an odd number
 - `isEven`: The opposite of `isOdd`
 - `total`: The total number of rows